hashicorp/terraform/website/docs/modules/sources.html.markdown

 If you do not specify the type of `source` then Terraform will attempt to use the closest match, for example assuming `https://hashicorp.com/consul.git` is a HTTP URL.

+Terraform will cache the module locally by default `terraform get` is run, so successive updates to master or a specified branch will not be factored into future plans.
+Run `terraform get -update=true` to get the latest version of the branch.
+This is handy in development, but potentially bothersome in production if you don't have control of the repository.

+### Parameters

 The URLs for Git repositories support the following query parameters:

   * `ref` - The ref to checkout.
 This can be a branch, tag, commit, etc.